UniLogin/UniLogin/README.md

 ./script/build.sh
 ```

-Before running example one need to start mock blockchain.
-Run from `relayer` directory following command:
+Before running the example, first you must start a mock blockchain.
+From the `relayer` directory run the following command:
 ```sh
 yarn ganache:start
 ```

-than deploy ens contracts and start relayer, from new console in `relayer` directory type:
+then deploy ens contracts and start relayer, from new console in the `relayer` directory type:
 ```sh
 yarn ens:deploy
 yarn relayer:start
 ```

-than deploy contracts for example application and run application (from new console in `example` directory):
+then deploy contracts for the example application and run the application (from new console in the `example` directory):
 ```
 yarn contracts:deploy
 yarn start